bryank91/keyword-monitor/readme.md

 - It should be running forever functions or as a service instead
 - Add more descriptive subroutine names
 - Move multireader to main.py
+- Remove all deprecated code (should not be stored in deprecated fodler)